d-negatu/vibetune/README.md

 ----
-VibeTune is a locally hosted end to end application that provices users features to share their music and discover what other Spotify listeners are listening.
+VibeTune is a locally hosted end to end application that provices users tools to share their current listening activity and discover what others are vibing to.

-This MVP builds on the Spotify API and prototypes features like Google Maps heatmaps, vibe-based matchmaking, real-time chat, playlist management, OAuth authentication, vibe drops and reactions.
+This MVP is built on the Spotify Web API and prototypes features like Google Maps heatmaps, vibe-based matchmaking, real-time chat, playlist management, OAuth authentication, vibe drops and reactions.

 Vibetune is an open-source project to explore how music can be a social experience.
 If you're interested in shaping the future of social music tech or where vibetune might be going, we welcome open contributions.